 (i) If a performance fee is levied, the scheme must comply with Chapter 6.17.
-Full and clear disclosure of the calculation methodology should be set out in its offering document.
+Full and clear disclosure of the calculation methodology must be set out in its offering document.

 Chapter 6.17 does not apply to the underlying funds of a FoHFs.
 For FoHFs, the offering document of the scheme must disclose whether a performance fee is levied at both the scheme level and the underlying funds level.
-It should also summarize the bases of how performance fees are calculated and paid by the underlying funds.
+It must also summarize the bases of how performance fees are calculated and paid by the underlying funds.
+Appropriate warnings must be made in the offering document about the possibility of charging performance fees at various levels within a FoHFs and the implications to investors.